26 years, 00 months, 00 days

 "That's a new one," a soft voice calls from behind him.
 "I rather like it."

 Draco spins around and blinks rapidly at the entrance to the kitchen.
-The birthday girl stands there, trying to rearrange her Floo-ruffled curls.
+The birthday girl herself is standing there, trying to rearrange her Floo-ruffled curls.

 "I just created it," he states, for lack of anything better to say.